-29x M1.2x1.5
+31x M1.6x1.7

 1. Align the screw holes on the keyboard to the screw holes on the keyboard support plate and place the keyboard on the keyboard support plate.
 2. Align and place the keyboard assembly in to its slot in the computer.
-3. Replace the twenty-nine screws (M1.2x1.5) securing the keyboard assembly to the system.

-4. Connect the keyboard and keyboard backlight flat cable to the back of the clickpad.
-5. Adhere the USH daughter-board flexible flat cable to the back of the keyboard.
+3. Replace the thirty-one screws (M1.6x1.7) securing the keyboard assembly to the system.
+4. Peel back the pieces of tape securing the WLAN main and aux antenna cables on the keyboard bracket.
+5. Connect the keyboard and keyboard backlight flat cable to the back of the clickpad.
+6. Adhere the USH daughter-board flexible flat cable to the back of the keyboard.